dynamicguy/counting-performance/README.md

-# counting performance
+# Counting performance

-This repo holds the code for comparing the performance of counting to 10 million.
+This repo holds the code for comparing the performance of counting to 10 million for C++, Go and Python.

 ## How to compile and run in C++